-Student Outcome 5 (SO5) "requires that students be able to function effectively on collaborative and inclusive teams as well as carry out project management tasks.
-Programs have a variety of methods for developing and assessing these abilities.
+Student Outcome 5 (SO5) "requires that students be able to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives."
+Programs have a variety of methods for developing and assessing attainment of this SO.
 There are many texts on project management available for use.
 Gantt charts, schedules, scrum, goal setting, and decision matrices might be useful as project management tools and techniques.
 Inclusiveness and collaboration can be characterized using existing instruments in the literature."
 SO5 requires the ability of students to function effectively on teams be evaluated based on: (1) providing leadership; (2) creating a collaborative and inclusive environment; (3) establishing goals; planning tasks; meeting objectives.
 Note that creating a collaborative (team members working together) and inclusive (insuring that all team members are equally involved) environment within teams does not include a requirement that teams be diverse in every aspect.
-Examples of methods for assessing collaborative and inclusive behavior in teams include: videotaping a team meeting; selfreporting by team members; evaluation by an external client after meeting with a team; feedback from teaching assistants or course instructors.
+Examples of methods for assessing collaborative and inclusive behavior in teams include: videotaping a team meeting with subsequent evaluation; self-reporting by team members; evaluation by an external client after meeting with a team; feedback from teaching assistants or course instructors.
 Such assessment exercises typically benefit from using a rubric for evaluation.
-The ABET webinar discussed above also mentions the use of web-based peer evaluations such as CATME.org and TEAMMATES.
+Past ABET guidance has mentioned the use of web-based peer evaluations such as CATME.org and TeamMates.